Compare Logitech G305 Lightspeed vs Logitech G502 X Wired

 1.5

-Claw grip comfort is weak because one reviewer explicitly says the shape does not work well for claw grip.
+Claw grip comfort was a clear weak point in the one direct review, which said the shape definitely does not work for claw grip.

 click latency